dominodatalab/Phuse2024-LLM-Workshop/README.md

 <img src = images/notebook_embeddings.png width="800">
 </p>

 Finally we want to load our document pages processing them with the embeddings and storing them in the Qdrant Vector Database.
 We want to change the name of the collection.
-Change **mlops** to **nissan**, then run the cell. **Note:** This will take several minutes to populate the database.
+Change **mlops** to **Phuse2024**, then run the cell. **Note:** This will take several minutes to populate the database.

 <p align="center">
 <img src = images/notebook_qdrant_nissan.png width="800">